elvisselimaj/python-challenge/01-Class-Activities/Mon-Wed-Class/02-VBA-Scripting/2/Activities/01-Stu_Warmup/README.md

   * Part 3 (Challenge): If the total is over budget, correct the price such that it fits within the max of the user's budget.
 Be sure to round down!
 (Example: If the user's budget is 100 and the fees are 15%, the max price should 86)

+  **Add a button to perform the calculations.
+Also, refer to your cells by using Named Ranges.**

 ## Hints

 * Break up the problem into smaller steps.